The Two RV Gypsies: Full-Time RVers

 duck bird eating a dragon fly

-After leaving the Beaver Boardwalk, the two RV Gypsies stopped to eat.
-They seldom eat fast food, but Lee really wanted an A&W Root Beer Float.
+Below: After leaving the Beaver Boardwalk, the two RV Gypsies stopped to eat.
+They seldom eat fast food, but Lee Duquette really wanted an A&W Root Beer Float.
+Karen Duquette does not drink soda anymore, but she did enjoy the Root Beer Float too, as a rare treat.

 A and W fast food joint and a train

-While at the Visitor Center earlier, the worker there recommend that the two RV Gypsies take a short drive to an area she said was the prettiest scenery in Hinton.
+Below; While at the Visitor Center earlier, the worker there recommend that the two RV Gypsies take a short drive to an area she said was the prettiest scenery in Hinton.
 Along the way, the two RV Gypsies noticed that the light poles all had different animal designs on them.
+Karen Duquette was only able to photograph one of the light poles/

 Learning and Leisure Corridor sign bear design on a lightpole